 The Artful Year leads you along a gently winding seasonal path with hidden nature treasures like how to make a glorious beanpole in spring, sand-cast candle holders in summer, leaf doodles in autumn and a nature ice wreath in winter.
 It’s not all nature crafts though, there’s a variety of activities that suit different seasonal celebrations like Easter,Valentine’s day and Christmas.
 Best of all there’s also really lovely recipes in there too.
 The perfect way to make me want to cook is to think of food as a craft, nice work, Jean!

 I may live a long way away from Jean’s lovely home in the mountains of North Carolina, but she’s captured crafts (and delish foods) that are suitable for almost every continent.
-I love that I don’t have to consider the difference between US and Australian dates and instead just flip to spring, when it’s spring in Australia.
+It’s wonderful that we don’t have to consider the difference between countries.
+When it’s spring, you can flip right to it!

 The simple act of noticing and appreciating can be an act of celebration.
 We celebrate autumn when we go on a fall foliage drive, we celebrate spring with a nature walk to see the crab apple blossom in bloom and new life unfurling around us.
 It’s perhaps the simplest way to celebrate, but really noticing is at the heart of any celebration.

-I know you’ll love this book, because I did!
-I wouldn’t wait for this one; I already know it’s a good thing!
-I’d also encourage you to take a look at Jean Van’t Hul’s website The Artful Parent if you haven’t already done so.
+You’ll love this book, because I did!
+Check out Jean Van’t Hul’s website The Artful Parent if you haven’t already done so.
 You won’t be disappointed!

 Win it: Why not try winning one first!